Is Agile Finally Dead in the Age of AI?

 The problem isn’t Agile itself.
 The problem is that many companies turned Agile into a process-heavy system filled with meetings, metrics, and administration.

 AI is exposing those inefficiencies.
-How many teams actually kept to the 15 minute stand-up?
-I know some did but other this turned into a sloppy hour long meeting…
+How many teams actually keep to the 15 minute stand-up?
+I know some do but for others this turned into a sloppy hour+ long meeting…

 The future of software development will likely be less about strict methodologies like Scrum or Kanban and more about AI-native product development: